ragdolldynamics/ragdoll-maya/docs/pages/tutorials/manikin.md

 This shape has vastly different dimensions in the X, Y and Z directions, resulting in a different rotation mass for each one.
 As a result, the effort required to rotate it in each axis differs too.

 In practice, you'll find this for just about any limb on a character, which is typically longer in one axis.
 For our Manikin, this is especially true for the default clavicle shapes.

+!!! hint "Override Rotate Mass"
+    In some cases, you have a shape but want it to act like a different shape. `Rotate Mass` is very similar to normal `Mass`, except in 3 dimensions.
+Where the position of an object is affected equal in X, Y and Z directions, rotations have 3 separate masses.

 <br>